galaxyproject/pulsar/docs/source/public_server.rst

-This can be sort of thought of as web services defined by Galaxy tool files - with all the advantages (dead simple configuration for clients, ability to hide details related date and computation) and disadvantages (lack or reproducibility if the LWR server goes away, potential lack of transparency).
+This can be sort of thought of as web services defined by Galaxy tool files - with all the advantages (dead simple configuration for clients, ability to hide details related date and computation) and disadvantages (lack of reproducibility if the LWR server goes away, potential lack of transparency).

 Securing a Public LWR